Categories

 More than ever in this rapidly changing and uncertain global business environment, stock selection is key, since the quality of companies in China varies significantly and sectors are at different stages of maturity.

-Winnie Kwan is an equity portfolio manager with 27 years of investment experience (as of 12/31/2023).
-She holds master’s and bachelor’s degrees in economics from Cambridge.
+Winnie Kwan is an equity portfolio manager with 29 years of investment industry experience (as of 12/31/2023).
+She holds both master’s and bachelor’s degrees in economics from the University of Cambridge.

 Investing outside the United States involves risks, such as currency fluctuations, periods of illiquidity and price volatility, as more fully described in the prospectus.
 These risks may be heightened in connection with investments in developing countries.
 Small-company stocks entail additional risks, and they can fluctuate in price more than larger company stocks.